cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ## Facilities

-Each `UsageZone` or `BuildingUnit` object can have one or multiple `Facilities` objects.
-Currently there are three types of facilities (DHWFacilities, ElectricalAppliances and LightingFacilities).
+`Facilities` objects are any kind of devices which dissipate heat and should be accounted in the energy demand calculation of a zone.
+Each `UsageZone` or `BuildingUnit` object can have one or more Facilities objects.

-Each of them is characterised by the heatDissipation and the operationSchedule attributes, plus some specific ones depending on the facility type.
+There are three types of facilities (domestic hot water: DHWFacilities, ElectricalAppliances and LightingFacilities).
+Each of them is characterised by a heat production ratio (heatDissipation) and a period of use (operationSchedule), as well as some specific attributes depending on the facility type.

-In the following, two XML examples are presented, one for domestic how water facilities and one for electrical applicances.
+In the following, two XML examples are presented:
+- domestic how water facilities dissipating 40W/m² during a specific time schedule
+- electrical appliances of 1kW dissipating 10W/m² during a specific time schedule.
-Please note that the lighting facilities object shares the same structure and attributes of the ElectricalAppliances.
+Please note that the lighting facilities object shares the same structure and attributes than the ElectricalAppliances.

 ```xml
 <!--Example of a DHWFacilities object-->